Do you need to travel on a budget?

-- Sign up for airline specials (they send out newsletters with their sales - you can sign up for free on most airline websites) and consider cheap accommodation alternatives, starting with couchsurfing-type stays.
+- Sign up for airline specials (they send out newsletters with their sales – you can sign up for free on most airline websites).

-- Sell your own goods once you're done with them.
-There's always a market for camping gear, used tools, etc. This will allow you to keep traveling light as you move through different conditions (like, from winter to summer), and will put some extra cash in your pocket.
-I once sold the shoulder strap for a big bag - I didn't need it because I carried it on my back rather than my shoulder.
+- Sell your own goods once you’re done with them.
+There’s always a market for camping gear, used tools, etc. This will allow you to keep traveling light as you move through different conditions (like, from winter to summer), and will put some extra cash in your pocket.
+I once sold the shoulder strap from one of my bags – I didn’t need it because I carried it on my back rather than on my shoulder.
 You never know!

-- Don't buy new books - trade them with other travelers.
-Many hostels have shelves for book exchanges.
-Otherwise, sell your book to a second-hand bookshop - and buy your next read.
+- Don’t buy new books – trade them with other travelers.
+Many hostels and Airbnbs have shelves for book exchanges.
+Otherwise, sell your book to a second-hand bookshop – and buy your next read.